Hamiltonian Dynamics and Structural States of Two-Dimensional Microswimmers

 \textit{Discussion}.
-In this work, we introduced a new method to describe a confined system of microswimmers robustly, using multipole expansion and a Hamiltonian formalism, which can be used to unveil the dynamics of many microbiological and other synthetic active systems.
-The symmetries of the Hamiltonian limit the possible steady state configurations of the the particles.
-Numeric simulations of systems of many stresslets gave further insight into the dynamics of such systems.
-By simulating identical stresslets in a random square as an initial condition, we found that the system first flattens into a street but then forms instabilities, which evolve into more stable shapes ---``escalators" in which active particles move in a conveyor-belt-like motion along an inclined line.
-Using the conservation of the Hamitonian and several stability analysis methods, we showed that only $\pm\frac{\pi}{4}$ inclination angles of escalators were stable and could be formed spontaneously from the initial condition.
-Future directions of this work include looking into populations of stresslets --- a stresslet is determined by two parameters, its strength $S$ and its rotation $\theta$.
-The dynamics can differ drastically by dividing systems into populations of different parameters.
+In this work, we introduced a new method to describe a 2D system of microswimmers robustly, using multipole expansion and a Hamiltonian formalism, which can be used to unveil the dynamics of colonies of microbiological swimmers and other synthetic active systems.
+The symmetries of the Hamiltonian limit the possible steady state configurations of the particles.
+Such a Hamiltonian description has been useful in the study of vortices in an ideal fluid, and here we find its application in a viscosity dominated, active, many-body system.
+Numeric simulations gave further insight into the dynamics.
+We found that a system of co-aligned, yet randomly positioned swimmers progressively flattened into a linear street, before the onset of an instability where the swimmers self-assembled into ``escalators" in which particles circulate on canted conveyor belts.
+In future directions of this work, we plan to look into populations of active particles with different orientations, thus altering the Hamiltonian, and possibly changing the dynamics drastically.

 \textit{Acknowledgments}.
 We thank Haim Diamant for fruitful discussions.
 This research was supported by the ISRAEL SCIENCE FOUNDATION (grant No. 1752/20).